mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 ![Alt text]({{site.url}}/images/2023-11-26-tableau_specialist/extract_size.png){: .align-center .img-height-half }

-Physical Table option can potentially improvemance and help reduce the size of the extract file.
+Physical Table option can potentially improvemance and help **reduce the size of the extract file.**

-Using the incrementa fresh option should not impact the size of the extract . it should only impact whether the refresh works by removing the old extract completely and recreating it, or whether it adds new rows to the existing extract .
+Using the incrementa fresh option should not impact the size of the extract . it should only impact whether the refresh works by **removing the old extract completely and recreating it, or whether it adds new rows to the existing extract .**

-Materializinf calculations may reduce the time to open the workbook since the results of the calculations will be saved in the extract, bu will no reduce the workbook size.
+Materializing calculations may reduce the time to open the workbook since the results of the calculations will be saved in the extract, bu will no reduce the workbook size.

 ### Data pane
 ![Alt text]({{site.url}}/images/2023-11-25-tableau1/data_pane_.png){: .align-center .img-height-half}

-**Dimension fields** - Fields that contain qualitative (정성적) values (such as names, dates, or geographical data).
-Dimensions affect the level of detail in the view.
+**Dimension fields** - Fields that contain qualitative (정성적) values (such as names, dates, or geographical data). **Dimensions affect the level of detail in the view.**

-**Measure fields** - Fields that contain numeric, quantitative(정략적) values can be measured. (such as Sales, profit ..)
+**Measure fields** - Fields that contain numeric, quantitative(정량적) values can be measured. (such as Sales, profit ..)

 **Calculated field** - You can create new fields in Tableau using calculations and then save them as part of your data source.

-**Sets** - Subsets of data that you define.
-Sets are custom fields based on exsiting dimension and criteria that you specify.
+**Sets** - Subsets of data that you define. **Sets are custom fields based on exsiting dimension** and criteria that you specify.

 **Parameters** - Values that can be used as placeholders in formulas, or replace constant values in calculated fields and filters.